USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CTM_VDIFF_DIAG
 [Return to Table 7-1](#vdiff_diag_t)

-This optional 3-D CCTM file contains diagnostic output of vertical dispersion parameters.
-This file is only created if the VDIFF_DIAG_FILE environment variable is set to Y (Default is N).**>>COMMENT<<** Check this new sentence
+This optional 3-D CCTM file contains diagnostic output of the vertical dispersion parameters.
+This file is only created if the VDIFF_DIAG_FILE environment variable is set to Y (Default is N).

 <a id=vsed_diag></a>
 ### CTM_VSED_DIAG
 [Return to Table 7-1](#vsed_diag_t)

-This optional 3-D CCTM file contains diagnostic output of particle gravitational settling velocities.
-This file is only created if the VDIFF_DIAG_FILE environment variable and gravitational sedimentation is set to Y (Default is Y). **>>COMMENT<<** Check this new sentence
+This optional 3-D CCTM file contains diagnostic output of particle gravitational settling velocities (m s<sup>-1</sup>).
+This file is only created if the VSED_DIAG_FILE environment variable and the gravitational sedimentation environment variable (CTM_GRAV_SETL) are set to Y (Default is Y).
+**>>COMMENT<<** The above needs updating to match the current run script.

 <a id=ltngdiag1></a>
 ### LTNG_DIAG1